Page last updated: June 30, 3:35 p.m. EDT

 CCAoA also advocates for workers to have access to paid sick days to care for themselves or for sick loved ones.
 We know that one of the best ways to prevent the transmission of communicable diseases is to ensure that sick individuals can stay home.
 Without job-protected paid sick days, this is an untenable choice for too many people – families and child care providers alike – who cannot risk losing wages or being fired even if they are sick.

 Recommendations for Policymakers

 In order to meet the child care needs of essential personnel and ensure child care programs are open when families need them, the child care system requires $50 billion in dedicated federal funding.
-For this reason, the $3.5 billion increase in the Child Care and Development Block Grant (CCDBG) provided by the CARES Act falls far short of what is needed, and instead should be viewed as a down payment for additional funding.
+For this reason, the $3.5 billion increase in the Child Care and Development Block Grant (CCDBG) provided by the CARES Act, and the $7 billion proposed in the HEROES Act, falls far short of what is needed, and instead should be viewed as a down payment for additional funding.
 For more details on why more funding is needed, see the resources below:

 - CCAoA sent a letter to Congress requesting $50 billion in dedicated child care funding to support the needs of the child care system.

-- CCAoA has joined coalition partners on a letter urging Congress to provide significant and dedicated funding for child care programs during this public health crisis.
+- CCAoA and partner organizations have asked the White House American Workforce Policy Advisory Board to support child care in order to ensure an economic recovery CCAoA joined coalition partners on a letter urging Congress to provide significant and dedicated funding for child care programs during this public health crisis.

 - CCAoA wrote a letter urging the Office of Child Care to leverage CCR&Rs in the national response to the pandemic.